labsrc/MariaDB-Rotate-Encryption-Keys/README.md

 # Rotate Encryption Keys in MariaDB via Stored Procedure

 ## Summary
 This MariaDB SQL script will create a stored procedured named **rotateEncKeys** in the specified DB.
-This procedure can be added to any database, however, the user running the procedure needs to have rights to alter all encrypted DB tables.
-The purpose of this procedure is to rotate encryption keys created by the **File Key Management Plugin** for all currently encrypted tables.
-When the procedure is run, a temporary table named "tmpEncKeyLog" will be created for logging purposes.
+This procedure can be added to any database, however, the user running the procedure needs to have rights to alter every DB's encrypted tables.
+The purpose of this procedure is to rotate all encryption keys created by the **File Key Management Plugin** for every currently encrypted table.
+When the procedure is run, a temporary table named **tmpEncKeyLog** will be created for logging purposes.
 This table will be dropped upon the procdure's completion.

 ## Prerequisites